 Directions:

-Enter via the Herston Rd entrance (volunteers will be around to direct you) and meet at Gumtree Grove, Victoria Park Barrambin.
+Enter via Herston Rd entrance, follow volunteer directions to Gumtree Grove, Victoria Park Barrambin.

 Bring: